Tribord Subea full face snorkel masks

 CONS | Things that full face Snorkel masks aren’t so good with

 There’s just no getting around this one…. beards and hair will cause water to enter the mask.
-Whether it’s a traditional mask, or the Tribord Easybreath full face mask, water will get in if there’s hair between the silicone skirt of the mask and your skin.
+Whether it’s a traditional mask or the Tribord Easybreath full face mask, water will get in if there’s hair between the silicone skirt of the mask and your skin.
 Beards create tiny spaces that will allow water to get through.

 Water will also leak in if you don’t clear long hair out of the way when you’re putting the mask on.
-It may feel like a tight seal, but a fringe or long hair trapped between the silicone of the mask and your skin, will allow water to seep into the mask.
+It may feel like a tight seal, but a fringe or long hair trapped between the silicone of the mask and your skin will allow water to seep into the mask.

-Snorkel masks are designed for leisurely surface snorkelling in relatively calm water.
+Snorkel masks are designed for leisurely surface snorkeling in relatively calm water.
 As with a traditional snorkel and mask, if you lean your head too far forward, some water will enter the snorkel.
 The float valve system only works when the snorkel is in a vertical position.
 It can let water into the snorkel when free diving, or duck diving.